Emergency Room Information

 If you have these symptoms, call 911.
 Do not wait!
 Patients who arrive by ambulance to the Hospital receive treatment faster and have a better chance of survival.

 In addition to an ER staff that speaks many languages, New York Methodist provides signers for the deaf.
-If you are non-English speaking or a person who is deaf, please contact someone at the reception desk when you arrive.
+If you are non-English speaking or a person who is deaf, please inform someone at the reception desk when you arrive.

 Why the Wait?

-When you visit an ER, it's typical to have to wait to be treated by a doctor.
+When you visit an emergency room, it's typical to have to wait to be treated by a doctor.
 At NYM, we work hard to reduce the amount of time that you may have to wait.
 Here's why you generally have to wait while visiting any ER: Doctors and nurses are behind the scenes doing a lot of work on your behalf.
 They...

 Check medical records.